00sapo/ask-llm.py/prompt-lib/survey.md

 - For which kind of music the methods described in the paper are designed?
 - For which historical period the methods described in the paper are designed?
 - Are the methods described in the paper include fuzzy methods?
+- How much are you confident in your answer?
+Consider the availability of PDF and the alignment between the PDF (if any) and the metadata (0-1)

 ```json
 {